todb/todb/README.md

 ## Hi there 👋

 I'll fill this in with widgets and geegaws later, I'm sure.
 This is my primary GitHub account.
-I also control @todb-r7, but that will likely fade into history.
+I also control [@todb-r7](https://github.com/todb-r7), but that account will likely fade into history.

 ## Contact